dmitrysamodurov/Aspose.Email-Documentation/java/developer-guide/working-with-outlook-items/working-with-recurrences/_index.md

 rec.setDayOfWeek(MapiCalendarDayOfWeek.Friday | MapiCalendarDayOfWeek.Monday);
 rec.setOccurrenceCount(getOccurrenceCount(startDate, endByDate, "FREQ=WEEKLY;BYDAY=FR,MO;INTERVAL=2"));
 ~~~

 ### **Weekly Recurrences: EndAfterDate Recurrance Type**

 "End By" option in the Mapi Task is achieved by setting the *OccurrenceCount* property calculated by the **getOccurrenceCount()** function.
-This function takes start date , end date and RRULE string.
+This function takes start date, end date and RRULE string.

 #### **Weekly Recurrences: Setting the Every Day Value**

 The following code snippet shows you how to set the period value to 1 and INTERVAL value to 1 in the RRULE string as well.

 ~~~Java
 // For complete examples and data files, please go to https://github.com/aspose-email/Aspose.Email-for-Java